oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 JBIG-KIT is a software implementation of the JBIG1 data compression standard (ITU-T T.82), which was designed for bi-level image data, such as scanned documents.

-**URL**
+**More Information**

 https://www.cl.cam.ac.uk/~mgk25/jbigkit/